sozidatel79/login-page/README.md

 In order to install Client
 --------------------------------------
 1. Be sure node.js is installed
+2. Be sure npm is installed
-2. Go to the client folder in console
+3. Go to the client folder in console
-3. Run "npm i" in command line
+4. Run "npm i" in command line
-4. Run "npm start"
+5. Run "npm start"
-5. The app will be available on PORT: 3000
+6. The app will be available on PORT: 3000

 !!!
 NOTES !!!
 --------------------------------------